A characterization of constant $p$-mean curvature surfaces in the Heisenberg group $H_1$

 This is a degenerate hyperbolic and elliptic partial differential equation.

-Theorem \ref{main021} follows from Theorem \ref{main001}, which is another version of the fundamental theorem for surfaces in $H_{1}$ acquired after we make a detailed investigation of the origin version of the integrability conditions \eqref{intcon}, and hence is more useful than the previous one in some sense (for the origin version, we refer readers to \cite{CL} or Theorem \ref{fudthm} of this paper).
-The following theorem also appeared as Theorem H in \cite{CHMY12} with slightly different formulation as the authors of \cite{CHMY12} did not prescribe the metric.
+Theorem \ref{main021} is the fundamental theorem for surfaces in $H_{1}$.
+After we make a detailed investigation of the original version of the integrability conditions \eqref{intcon}, \eqref{intcon01} is more useful than the previous one in some sense (for the origin version, we refer readers to \cite{CL} or Theorem \ref{fudthm} of this paper).
+It also appeared as Theorem H in \cite{CHMY12} with a slightly different formulation as the authors of \cite{CHMY12} did not prescribe the metric.

-\begin{thm} Let $\alpha(x,y)$ and $H(x,y)$ be two arbitrary smooth functions on a coordinate neighborhood $(U;x,y)\subset\R^{2}$.
-If they satisfy the following integrability condition